Copperhead (politics): Agenda

-During the American Civil War (1861–1865), the Copperheads nominally favored the Union and strongly opposed the war, for which they blamed abolitionists.
+During the American Civil War (1861–1865), the Copperheads nominally favored the Union and strongly opposed the war, about which they faulted abolitionists.
 They demanded immediate peace and resisted draft laws.
 They wanted President Abraham Lincoln and the Republicans ousted from power, seeing the President as a tyrant destroying American republican values with despotic and arbitrary actions.

 Some Copperheads tried to persuade Union soldiers to desert.
 They talked of helping Confederate prisoners of war seize their camps and escape.
 They sometimes met with Confederate agents and took money.
 The Confederacy encouraged their activities whenever possible.

 Newspapers

 The Copperheads had numerous important newspapers, but the editors never allied.
 In Chicago, Wilbur F. Storey made the Chicago Times into Lincoln's most vituperative enemy.
 The New York Journal of Commerce, originally abolitionist, was sold to owners who became Copperheads, giving them an important voice in the largest city.
 A typical editor was Edward G. Roddy, owner of the Uniontown, Pennsylvania Genius of Liberty.
 He was an intensely partisan Democrat who saw African Americans as an inferior race and Lincoln as a despot and dunce.
 Although he supported the war effort in 1861, he blamed abolitionists for prolonging the war and denounced the government as increasingly despotic.
 By 1864, he was calling for peace at any price.

 John Mullaly's Metropolitan Record was the official Catholic newspaper in New York City.
-Reflecting Irish American opinion, it supported the war until 1863 before becoming a Copperhead organ.
+Reflecting Irish American opinion, it supported the war until 1863 before becoming a Copperhead organization.
 In the spring and summer of 1863, the paper urged its Irish working-class readers to pursue armed resistance to the draft passed by Congress earlier in the year.
-When the draft began in the city, working-class European Americans, largely Irish, responded with violent riots from July 13 to 16, lynching, beating and hacking to death more than 100 black New Yorkers and burning down black-owned businesses and institutions, including an orphanage for 233 black children.
+When the draft began in the city, working-class European Americans, largely Irish, responded with violent riots from July 13 to 16, lynching, beating and hacking to death more than 100 black New Yorkers and burning down black-owned businesses and institutions, including the Colored Orphan Asylum, an orphanage for 233 black children.
 On August 19, 1864, John Mullaly was arrested for inciting resistance to the draft.

 Even in an era of extremely partisan journalism, Copperhead newspapers were remarkable for their angry rhetoric.
 Wisconsin newspaper editor Marcus M. Pomeroy of the La Crosse Democrat referred to Lincoln as "Fungus from the corrupt womb of bigotry and fanaticism" and a "worse tyrant and more inhuman butcher than has existed since the days of Nero ...
 The man who votes for Lincoln now is a traitor and murderer ...
 And if he is elected to misgovern for another four years, we trust some bold hand will pierce his heart with dagger point for the public good".